 To test out the Polaroid Cool Cam 600, Exploration: Hawaii, of course, jumped on one of the many hiking trails here on the island.
 Specifically, we checked out a popular spot known as The Dead Man’s Catwalk.
 It wasn’t always called this.
 When we were there back in 2011, there was no graffiti indicating the slab of concrete had such a moniker.
 I kind of wish the graffiti wasn’t there.
 Or, at the very least, I wish that the typography was a little better.
 In any case, it was a perfect day to test out the Cool Cam, since the sun was out.

-Below you’ll find the shots that we took with the single pack of film that I brought up with me.
 I used the new formula PX 680 Color Protection film, and it worked great.
 Having said that, you’ll have to be patient with this film.
 The Impossible film is unlike the Polaroid film of yesteryear, that would develop in seconds as you flicked it in your hand.
 You’ll have to wait anywhere between 30 minutes to an hour before you see anything resembling a photograph.
 For the first few minutes, you’ll just see a blue, almost reminiscent of the blue screen of death that Windows users are so accustomed to.
 Rest assured, though, that the blue will eventually turn into a picture.
 Since the film is so sensitive, it is recommended that you immediately shield it from light.
 And in fact, that was sort of the fun.
 Composing the shot, clicking the shutter, hearing the familiar (though forgotten) sound of the film being ejected, and then rushing to throw it in the bag and away from the sunlight.
 The process was enjoyable and it was satisfying.
 And the tangible photos that I held in my hand, with their muted colors and chemistry, provided a sense of amazement and happiness that I almost never get from Polaroid’s digital equivalents.

 Note: If you’ve reached the bottom of this post and you’re wondering where the 8th exposure is…well, unfortunately (for you at least), I submitted it as part of a contest drawing.
 Cross your fingers and hope that I win!